Workers' Educational Association: General Secretaries

-In Australia, New Zealand and some regions of Canada
+Australia and New Zealand

 In 1913, the University of Melbourne invited Mansbridge to visit Australia to help set up branches there.
 The Mansbrige family arrived on 8 July on a 17-week mission aimed at forming branches of the association in New South Wales, Queensland, Victoria, South Australia, West Australia and Tasmania and WEAs were initially set up in all states.
-As of 2012, the WEA in South Australia claims to be 'Australia's largest non-government adult community education organisation' and the WEAs in New South Wales and Victoria are still operating.

 During this trip the Mansbridges then made a brief visit to New Zealand where WEA branches were established in 1915.
-Seven branches are still operating along similar lines to those in Australia.
-Branches Waitakere, Kapiti Coast, Wellington, Canterbury, Te Anau, Gore and Southland provides flexible learning to over 12,000 students each year.
-The Canterbury branch initially held its classes in a dingy rented room down a back alley; now its homed in the central city villa it purchased in 1957, where it teaches over 130 courses a year.
+Seven branches are still operating.
+Branches in Waitakere, Kāpiti Coast, Wellington, Canterbury, Te Anau, Gore and Southland provides flexible learning to over 12,000 students each year.
+The Canterbury branch initially held its classes in a dingy rented room down a back alley; now it is homed in the central city villa it purchased in 1957, where it teaches over 130 courses a year.
 From the 1920s, it took adult education to nearly every nook and cranny of the Canterbury and Westland provinces through a travelling library book scheme.

 Early work was patterned on the WEAs in the UK.
-However, given the different demographic arrangements in Australia, and in the absence of other adult education providers, the WEAs in Australia became general adult education agencies.
-In the 1980s a range of other training providers started offering adult education thereby changing the role of the WEAs.
-The WEAs in Australia have many clubs and societies associated with their operation.
+As in the UK, the WEAs in Australia became general adult education agencies.

+Reorganization in 1994 saw the WEA in New South Wales split into WEA Sydney, WEA Hunter in Newcastle (now Atwea College) and WEA Illawarra in Wollongong.
+WEA Sydney has many clubs and societies associated with their operation.
 A typical example is the WEA Film Study Group based in New South Wales.

-Reorganization in 1994 saw the WEA in New South Wales split into WEA Sydney, WEA Hunter (Newcastle) and WEA Illawarra (Wollongong).
+As of 2012, WEA South Australia claims to be 'Australia's largest non-government adult community education organisation'.

+After being in recess for many years, WEA Victoria was briefly revived in 2015.

+Similar Australian organisations include Melbourne's Centre for Adult Education, and historically, the many mechanics' institutes across the country.